serverless-components/express/README.md

 $ npm install -g serverless
 ```

+After installation, make sure you connect your AWS account on the [Serverless Dashboard](https://app.serverless.com)

 ### Initialize

 The easiest way to start using the express component is by initializing the `express-starter` template.
 Just run this command: